 After all, is this asymmetrical stone style one you’ll still be smitten with after 20, 30, 40 years?

-Pear shaped diamonds are consistently inconsistent
+Pear engagement rings are consistently inconsistent

 If you find a pear you like you should probably snatch it, because you’ll never find one quite like it again.
 Next to the cushion cut, pear shaped diamonds are consistently inconsistent.
 They’re short and stubby, too stretched out with flat sides, their supposed-to-be-smooth curves are lumpy and bumpy, or they’re rocking the world’s cheesiest bow tie.